lhcb/glossary/glossary/l.md

 ## LFN: Logical File Name {#LFN}

 Logical File Name.
 A path for a file stored on the grid that does not depend on a file's physical location(s).

+## Luminosity Levelling (lumi levelling)

+Procedure of adjust LHC beam parameters such that the instantaneous luminosity stays constant as function of time, although the beam current decreases.